d3/d3-scale/README.md

 <a name="quantize_domain" href="#quantize_domain">#</a> <i>quantize</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified two-element array of numbers.
-If the array contains more than two numbers, only the first and last number are used; if the elements in the given array are not numbers, they will be coerced to numbers.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 If *domain* is not specified, returns the scale’s current domain.

 <a name="quantize_range" href="#quantize_range">#</a> <i>quantize</i>.<b>range</b>([<i>range</i>])